-It is natural to say that $u$ is \emph{left} of $v$ in $T$, when $u<v$ in $L_1$ and $v<u$ in $L_2$.
-Also, we say that $u$ is \emph{below} $v$ in $T$ when $u<v$ in $T$.
+The tree $T$ may be considered as a poset by setting $u\le v$ in $T$ when $u$ lies on the path from $v$ to $u_0$ in $T$.
+Let $L_1$ denote the depth-first, left-to-right search order of $T$.
+Let $L_2$ denote the depth-first, right-to-left search order of $T$.
+It follows that $u\le v$ in $T$ if and only if $u\le v$ in $L_1$ and $u\le v$ in $L_2$\footnote{Note that the poset obtained by adding a one to $T$ is planar.
+Now the argument given in~\cite{bib:Baker-Fishburn-Roberts} implies that $\dim(T)\le2$, as evidenced by these two linear extensions.}.
+This shows $\dim(T)\le 2$ with $\dim(T)=2$ unless $L_1=L_2$.
+It is natural to say that $u$ is \textit{left} of $v$ in $T$, when $u<v$ in $L_1$ and $v<u$ in $L_2$.
+Also, we say that $u$ is \textit{below} $v$ in $T$ when $u<v$ in $T$.
 When $u$ and $v$ are distinct elements of $T$, exactly one of the following four statements holds: (1)~$u$ is below $v$ in $T$; (2)~$v$ is below $u$ in $T$; (3)~$u$ is left of $v$ in $T$; and (4)~$v$ is left of $u$ in $T$.